 I use my skillet to make pancakes, fried eggs, omelets, panfries and fried potato peels, grilled cheese sandwiches, cornbread, tamale pie, apple pie, fruit crumbles, frittata… It’s extremely versatile.

 Disadvantages: Cast iron is heavy.
 Until you have added a good seasoning to it, you can’t cook acidic foods in cast iron, such as tomatoes and sauces.

 To clean: Despite the rumors, cast iron is easy to clean.
 I wipe my skillet clean with a sponge or cloth after the pan has cooled down.
-I don’t use soap.
-Soap can strip away the seasoning you patiently built up on the pan over time.
+I rarely use soap.

 So if I had to relive my life and choose pots and pans for the first time, what would I get?
 I’d start with a large cast-iron skillet, a cast-iron Dutch oven (plain or enameled if you want to spring for it) and a stainless steel saucepan.
 I never would have bought all those Teflon-coated pans that I used to own long ago.

 You can often find cast iron at thrift stores and yard sales.
 Many people freak out when they see a bit of rust on their cast iron and, not knowing how to clean it, ditch their pans.
 Grab those and ditch the Teflon.